FalixNodes-Software/KB-articles/content/_posts/other/discord/2025-06-16-create-discordjs.md

 Using Discord.js to create and host a Discord bot allows you to bring custom functionality, automation and interactive features directly to your Discord server.
 Whether you're building a moderation tool, a music player or a fun chatbot, Discord.js gives you the flexibility to do so using JavaScript and Nodejs.

 {: .warning}
-> Running a Discord bot is only possible on a paid FalixNodes plan.
+> Running a Discord bot is only possible on a paid Falixnodes plan.

 For more information about Discord.js or JavaScript, please refer to the official Discord.js [guides](https://discordjs.guide/#before-you-begin) and [documentation](https://discord.js.org/docs/packages/discord.js/14.19.3).